-Residential development in Uintah Highlands.
-One notion fleshed out of the public involvement process in the Uintah Highlands is that if new single-family residential housing is separated similar to existing development, then even if the lot areas are reduced in some locations the appearance of the neighborhoods will generally remain the same when viewed from the public street.
+One notion explored during the public involvement process in the Uintah Highlands is that if new single-family residential housing is separated similar to existing development, then even if the lot areas are reduced in some locations the appearance of the neighborhoods will generally remain the same when viewed from the public street.
 The effect of doing this will result in the creation of shallower lots of the same or substantially similar width.
 The market is already showing support for lots that are wider than they are deep.
 Homebuilders are finding that homes that occupy more street frontage tend to be more popular.
 This is likely because they appear larger from the street than a narrower home in the same area.